What is burnout

 Work with purpose

 Ensuring that focus is placed on clear job outcomes and that there are support systems in place.
-Such as a supportive team, HR policies that support mental health initiatives, and that information are accessible.
+Such as a supportive team, HR policies that support mental health initiatives, and that information is accessible.
 Data shows that team members will often succeed and present their best work when the workplace offers support systems.
 Developing a work strategy is a great way to plan and avoid an overwhelming workload.
 This can be done by using prioritizing techniques, developing personal goals, and plan your day ahead of time.
 From time to time, analyzing your work and position helps ensure that the job held is still the best choice for the individual.

 Exercise can help alleviate stress and create a sense of wellbeing.
 You will also experience increased energy and productivity when you exercise regularly.
 What is more, regular exercise will help you get a better night of sleep.
 Find creative ways to get more exercise by getting up earlier or exercising at lunchtime.
 You might also be more motivated to exercise by teaming up with colleagues or setting up an office fitness challenge sharing a sense of connection.
 Online classes, as well as fitness apps, are other ways to find opportunities to get active.